marcdinkum/jack_module/README.md

     JackModule jack;

 Optionally indicate the number of inputs and outputs.
-If you don't specify them, the default is mono: 1 input and 1 output.
+If you don't specify them, the default is stereo: 2 inputs and 2 outputs.

     jack.setNumberOfInputChannels(2);
     jack.setNumberOfOutputChannels(2);